OTRF/Microsoft-Sentinel2Go/README.md

 # Getting Started

 There are a few things that you can do with this project.
 This project is intended for research purposes, so I highly recommend to create a new resource group in your subscription to not interfere with any other system in the same resource while deploying VMs needed for some of the features provided by this Azure Resource Manager (ARM) template.
+Take a look at the different scenarios that you can deploy in the section below.

 # Grocery List - Deployment Options